How to Fix Crystallized or Cloudy Resin (And Prevent It)

 Changes in Temperature

-Cold environments (below 20C) causes resin to thicken and crystallize, similar to how honey works.
+Cold temperature (below 20°C) causes resin to thicken and crystallize, similar to how honey works.

 Moisture Contamination